 But 2019 is an election year in Mississippi, and some Democrats have suggested that Republican-backed Medicaid expansion could slow Democrats’ political hopes.
 Attorney General Jim Hood, currently the Democratic front runner for governor, has long pushed expansion as a way to stabilize Mississippi’s health care industry, a point he drove home when he announced his candidacy in October.

-“I support spending federal dollars that are handed to us from Washington to keep our hospitals open,” Hood said in October. “(That money) goes directly to a clinic or a hospital for medical care, the best-paying jobs in our communities.
+“I support spending federal dollars that are handed to us from Washington to keep our hospitals open,” Hood said, announcing his candidacy in October. “(That money) goes directly to a clinic or a hospital for medical care, the best-paying jobs in our communities.
 That’s economic development 101 and that’s an opportunity for us to keep our hospitals open, rural hospitals in particular.”

 Although Mississippians are split on overall support for the Affordable Care Act, support for Medicaid expansion has doubled since 2013, going from 37 percent that year to 72 percent in 2017, according to the Center for Mississippi Health Policy.